Systematic approach to measure the performance of microchannel-plate photomultipliers: Position Scans with PADIWA/DiRICH/TRB DAQ

 A special feature of MCP-PMTs is that many electrons emerge from the pores of the second MCP in different directions, creating a charge cloud that grows to a certain lateral extent until it reaches the anode plane.
 Its width depends on the internal structure of the MCP-PMT, in particular the distance between the MCP-Out and the anode.
 The magnitude of the electric and magnetic fields also has a significant influence on the width (see Section~\ref{Bwidth}).
 If only one fired pixel per photon (=1 hit) was detected on the entire PMT surface, the full charge cloud was contained in this pixel.
 With 2 or more hits, the charge cloud is distributed over several anode pixels, being most pronounced between adjacent pixels.
 This is roughly sketched in Fig.~\ref{fig:crosstalk_scheme}.

 By counting the number of anode pixels hit in a narrow time window around the trigger peak at 100 ns, the charge-sharing crosstalk can be investigated.
 These hits coincide in time, even if the charge cloud is distributed over two or more anode pads.
 In Fig.~\ref{fig:cross} (left) we see the 8$\times$8 pixel structure when only one hit is measured in the PMT.
 With two simultaneous hits in Fig.~\ref{fig:cross} (right), we observe a population consisting mainly of the pixel borders.
 Events with more than 2 simultaneous hits would be visible in the pixel corners.
 The plots were created from xy-scans acquired with a $\sim$50 \textmu m diameter laser spot in 0.5 mm steps.
-Analyzing the distributions of the charge-sharing events also allows estimating the charge cloud width, which varies from $>$1 mm ($\sigma$) without to $\ll$0.5 mm with a B-field.
+Analyzing the distributions of the charge-sharing events also allows estimating the charge cloud width, which varies from $>$1 mm ($\sigma$) in absence of to $\ll$0.5 mm in presence of a B-field.